How do you refresh old content on your affiliate site for better SEO results?

 - Monitor rankings and CTR: Track short- and mid-term shifts and compare performance against control pages or historical baselines.

-- Internal linking: Route relevant authority to refreshed pages from high-performing posts to accelerate indexing and ranking improvements.
+- Internal linking: Route relevant authority to refreshed pages from high-performing posts to support discovery, indexing, and topical clarity.

 - A/B test meta titles and CTAs: Where your CMS and traffic volumes allow, test variations to incrementally improve click-through and on-page engagement.